Bookmark saved

 "Do you put all of your computers in prison?"
 The woman turned to face him.

-A smirk twisted her face, but upon seeing his furious expression, it turned into a frown.
+A smirk twisted her face, but upon seeing his expression, it turned into a frown.
 "I'm sorry, I didn't realize … I just wanted to see the property."

 "This doesn't form any part of what you need to see."